systats/shinyideas/README.md

 # shinyideas

 This is a collection of learning matrials and code snippets to get your shiny app to the next levels.
+I will dive into

+* Semantic UI: for simpple and beatiful UI
+* Shiny Modules: organize your app as many simple shiny apps.
+* Apexchart: Open source js charting library

 ## UI Frameworks